Free Investment Calculator: Compound Interest & Portfolio Growth

 Frequently Asked Questions

-- Compound growth is the process where the value of an investment increases because the earnings on an investment, both capital gains and interest, earn interest as time passes.
+- Compound growth is a core pillar of investment basics.
+It is the process where the value of an investment increases because the earnings on an investment, both capital gains and interest, earn interest as time passes.

 - CAGR is calculated by taking the nth root of the total growth percentage, where n is the number of years.
-Our calculator does this automatically for you.
+Our powerful investment calculator does this automatically for you.

 - Yes, this is a specialized dividend compound interest calculator.
 You can input your dividend yield and expected dividend growth rate to see the powerful effect of reinvesting dividends.